zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 US42 | Accept user | High | As an *Admin* I need to control who uses my system and the information that they need to give me so that I can verify they meet my requirements.
 US43 | Ban Users | High | As an *Admin* I need to have the ability to ban Users, preventing them from reusing the system.

+> Table 6: Moderator's user stories.

 ## A1.
 Annex: Supplementary requirements

-> Annex including business rules, technical requirements, and restrictions.
+This annex contains business rules, technical requirements and other non-functional requirements on the project.
-> For each subsection, a table containing identifiers, names, and descriptions for each requirement.

 ### A1.1.
 Business rules
+A business rule defines or constrains one aspect of the business, with the intention of asserting business structure or influencing business behaviour.

 Identifier | Name | Description
 -- | -- | --